NEWS ARCHIVE: Age: 554 days

 Contact(s): Paul Holtan, office of communications, 608-267-7517

 [EDITOR'S ADVISOR: This news release has been updated with the addition of a snowshoe hike Feb.
 9 at the MacKenzie Center, Feb.
-17 at Governor Knowles State Forest and Wyalusing State Park and Feb.
-26 at Merrick State Park.]
+10 at New Glarus Woods State park, Feb.
+17 at Governor Knowles State Forest, Wyalusing State Park and Merrick State Park and Feb.
+24 at Yellowstone and Pattison state parks.
+Candlelight skis scheduled for Jan.
+27 at Whitefish Dunes and Feb.
+3 at Blue Mound have been cancelled due to poor conditions.]

 MADISON - Now that cold temperatures have finally arrived in Wisconsin, all that is needed are some good snowfalls to get trails ready for the more than 30 candlelight events scheduled for this winter at Wisconsin state park, forest, recreation area and trail properties.